ishubin/schemio/README.md

 - XS.
 Fix.
 Style updates are not rendered for connectors
 - XS.
 Fix.
 Stroke changes are not updated in component
 - XS.
 Image upload error message (New Scheme Popup, etc.)
+- XS.
+Keep state (expanded/collapsed) of panels in local storage
 - S. Add link item
 - L. Undo/Redo with Ctrl-Z/Ctrl-Y
 - L. Optimize storage of schemes (json) by removing default styles and property values